oloapinivad/ECmean4/docs/sphinx/source/performanceindices.rst

   If the variance of a grid point is above or below the 5-sigma, the grid point is excluded from the computation of the PIs.
   However, some fields as specific humidity (`hus`) are still characterized by very large PIs (due to stratospheric low variances).

+..
 Current climatology has been developed making use of high-resolution data (e.g. CRU, ERA5, MSWEP, etc.) and is defined as ``EC23``, using a 1x1 deg resolution and being the default.
+..
 Properties of each climatology - as which interpolation method and which CMIP6 models has been used - can be inspected looking at ``ecmean/climatology/{clim}/pi_climatology_ECE23.yml`` files.

 CMIP6 comparison
 ^^^^^^^^^^^^^^^^

 Once the climatology is created, the script ``ecmean/utils/cmip6-clim-evaluate.py`` is used to run iteratively on a set of CMIP6 models and to compute the multi model mean of the PIs (for each region and season).
 A single ensemble member is used for each CMIP6 model, which is regridded toward the climatology grid.
-For CMIP6 models, a 30-year time window from 1981 to 2010 is used.
+For CMIP6 models, a 30-year time window is used.
 This is then stored in the ``ecmean/climatology/{clim}/pi_climatology_{clim}.yml`` and then used to provide a ratio between the original PI and the CMIP6 ensemble.

 Historical simulations for 12 CMIP6 models have been considered for the reference data climatology, namely: